Podiatric Surgical Residency Program

 History of the Program

-The Podiatric Surgery Residency Program began at Swedish Covenant Hospital (SCH) in 2012.
+The Podiatric Surgery Residency Program at Swedish Hospital began in 2012.

 The program is fully accredited by the Council on Podiatric Medical Education of the American Podiatric Medical Association.
 Currently there are six residents in the program and is expected to grow in the future.
 This highly specialized program offers all aspects of training in foot and ankle surgical procedures.

-The program is fully integrated with the other postgraduate residency programs offered at SCH.
+The program is fully integrated with the other postgraduate residency programs offered at Swedish Hospital.
 The residents actively participate in rotations in the internal medicine, family practice and emergency medical services.
 As well as in:

 - Wound Care